go-ini/ini/README.md

 key2, err := cfg.GetKey("KeY")
 ```

+If you want to give more advanced load options, use `LoadSources` and take a look at [`LoadOptions`](https://github.com/go-ini/ini/blob/v1.16.1/ini.go#L156).

 The cool thing is, whenever the file is available to load while you're calling `Reload` method, it will be counted as usual.

 ### Working with sections